Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

 Apply lime when the soil is dry for better spreading.
-Use a broadcast spreader for even application, and water the lawn afterward to help the lime begin integrating into the soil.
+Use a broadcast spreader for even application, then water the lawn afterward to help the lime integrate into the soil.

 10. Protect Against Pests